-To learn more about soil health and contaminants, check out our friends at the Compost Education Centre and their information on soil contaminants basics.
-For more in-depth information regarding mulching practices, please refer to their factsheets on:
+To learn more about soil health and contaminants, check out the Compost Education Centre and their information on soil contaminants basics.
+For more in-depth information regarding mulching practices, please refer to their fact sheets or webpages on:

-Thank you to our amazing community partners who help ensure the success of Get Growing, Victoria!
+Thank you to our amazing recipient organization who help ensure the success of Get Growing, Victoria!
 We are proud to partner with First Nations and organizations that provide a variety of community services, such as:

 - Indigenous foods initiatives